gluwa/crunch/README.md

 Create a new branch.
 Run a local version of your node with the updated runtime and run the `gen_metadata.sh` script.
 Move that metadata to the `metadata` folder and check that the binary compiles (Because subxt uses macros you need to perform a full compile and not just a `cargo check` for completeness).
-After you test the new metadata create a PR and merge your branch into either `mainnet`, `testnnet`, or `devnet`.
-A push to either of these branches triggers a workflow that builds the docker image and pushes it to Gluwa's repo.
+After you test the new metadata create a PR and merge your branch into `dev`.

+A push to a branch of the form `release/*` triggers a workflow that builds the docker images and pushes them to Gluwa's repo.
+The *Release* workflow can also be triggered manually!
-The image will be named `crunch-[BRANCH]:latest`.
+Resulting docker images will be named `gluwa:crunch:<mainnet|testnet|devnet>-<github_run_id>`.

 ## runtimes/creditcoin.rs